brandon-relentnet/scrollr/README.md

 - **Layout Modes**: Compact (72px) or Comfort (176px) views
 - **Theme Selection**: 10+ beautiful themes to match your style
 - **Export/Import**: Backup and restore all your settings
+- **Debug Mode**: Advanced logging for troubleshooting and development

 ---